arthuraa/sf-grader/README.md

 directive is printed in the grading report to remind the human grader what to look for when going through the exercise.

-### Caveats
+## Known Bugs

-When referring to an identifier inside a module, you must write it down fully qualified, with all module names preceding it, _even when the grading directive occurs inside that module_.
+- When referring to an identifier inside a module, you must write it down fully qualified, with all module names preceding it, _even when the grading directive occurs inside that module_.

+- Compiling the grader produces an ML plugin in the `src` directory.
+That plugin cannot be moved.

   [1]: https://canvas.instructure.com